zold-io/wts.zold.io/README.md

   * `GET /id_rsa`: returns private RSA key of the user, expecting the keygap as an argument.

+  * `GET /keygap`: returns the keygap of the user, if it's still not confirmed (as plain text).

+  * `GET /do-confirm`: removes the keygap from the database and returns `302`.

 ## Mobile API

 If you want to create a mobile client, you may use our mobile API with two